zurgl/rs-dom-template/README.md

 Pure rust SPA template relying on a fast and minimal signal lib:
 * [rust-dominator](https://github.com/Pauan/rust-dominator)

-This repo a minimal reproduction of [dominator-tailwind-boilerplate](https://github.com/dakom/dominator-tailwind-boilerplate), with:
+This repo is a minimal reproduction of [dominator-tailwind-boilerplate](https://github.com/dakom/dominator-tailwind-boilerplate), with:

 * Minimal approch (less biolerplate and example)
 * Add-on (with dark mode)